input-output-hk/ouroboros-high-assurance/praos-design-decisions.md

 security analysis of the protocol, we need to include it nevertheless, since it is also used in the computation of the new epoch randomness performed by the sub-protocol $\pi_{RLB}$.

+## Slots and epochs

+For numbering slots and epochs, the paper uses the mathematician's convention of starting from 1, and so we do in our formalization.
+However, it is probably better to use the computer science's convention of zero-based indexing in order to facilitate computations involving indexes.